Skipper93653/SM3DW-BF-Randomizer/README.md

 Super Mario 3D World Randomizer is a stage randomizer for Super Mario 3D World (Switch)!<br>
 Bowser's Fury and Wii U support are planned for a later time.<br>
-The release executable is Windows only, to build for MacOS or Linux, see the Building section further down this README.
+The release executable is Windows only, to build for macOS or Linux, see the Building section further down this README.<br>
+You can also run from source if you are using macOS or Linux by opening [this project](https://github.com/Skipper93653/SM3DW-BF-Randomizer) in PyCharm after cloning this repository to a suitable directory.

 ## Usage